fcolaz/LT_tools/README.md

 ## References

-- **[1]** Karp, Richard, Michael Luby, and Amin Shokrollahi. *"Finite length analysis of LT codes."* Proceedings of the International Symposium on Information Theory (ISIT), 2004.
+- **[1]** Richard Karp, Michael Luby, and Amin Shokrollahi. *"Finite length analysis of LT codes."* Proceedings of the International Symposium on Information Theory (ISIT), 2004.

-- **[2]** Lázaro, Francisco, Gianluigi Liva, and Gerhard Bauch. *"Inactivation decoding of LT and Raptor codes: Analysis and code design."* IEEE Transactions on Communications, vol. 65, no. 10, pp. 4114-4127, 2017.
+- **[2]** Francisco Lázaro, Gianluigi Liva, and Gerhard Bauch. *"Inactivation decoding of LT and Raptor codes: Analysis and code design."* IEEE Transactions on Communications, vol. 65, no. 10, pp. 4114-4127, 2017.